digitalyoshixi/phla11/content/Proposition.md

   - philosophy
 ---
 The central concept in [[Philosophy of Language]].
-It makes the content of the file
+It is the content/idea of a statement.
+# Proposition as a Function
+Propositions are functions that map a [[World]] to a truth value.
+Example:
+The proposition "Sky is blue" is True in our world, but False in another world where the sky is green.